 If you have a chance, travel along the riverfront in Grand Junction where they have recently built an Amphitheater, Las Colonias Amphitheater.
 Here, you will find some excellent booty shaking concerts in this former wrecking yard turned jam session arena.
-Residents here are quite happy about this ampitheater; they feel it is breathing life back into the city, allowing the culture to change for the better.
-So make sure to check out Las Colinias Amphitheater concert schedule prior to going, and check out this little piece of Grand Junction history while listening to some great tunes.
+Residents here are quite happy about this amphitheater; they feel it is breathing life back into the city, allowing the culture to change for the better.
+So make sure to check out Las Colinas Amphitheater concert schedule prior to going, and check out this little piece of Grand Junction history while listening to some great tunes.

 Where to Hike!